your0rg/HabitatForMeteor/README.md

 If you take DevOps seriously, you know about [Chef](https://www.chef.io/chef), and very likely automate your infrastructure with it already.

-[Chef Habitat](https://www.habitat.sh/) is their new product, dedicated to standardizing deployment of any and all server-side applications.
+[Habitat by Chef](https://www.habitat.sh/) is their new product, dedicated to standardizing deployment of any and all server-side applications.
 Habitat understands very large installations and offers powerful capabilities for managing multiple logical groupings of services.
 One specialized supervisor is the `Director` which permits launching a logical group of services, in a single machine, as though they are a single unit.

 Production Meteor applications need MongoDB, NodeJS and NGinx in order to run.
 By using Habitat, we can bundle up the Node package of our application with all the instructions necessary to run it in NodeJS and connect it to MongoDB.
 Habitat makes available similar bundles for MongoDB and NGinx.
 We can define an outer "Director" bundle that includes all three together as a logical unit that launches at boot-time via `systemd` and can be reconfigured remotely using Habitat's management tools.